tylertitsworth/5th-age-srd/Classes/Druid.md

 However, unlike the fighter, you can use your flexible attacks only once per battle.

 You must choose which flexible attacks you know.
 The number of flexible attacks you gain is determined by your class level and whether you are an initiate, adept or master.
-See the unified progression table at the start of the druid chapter for details.
 You can change the flexible attacks you know when you gain a level.

 #### 1st Level Maneuvers